An Immigrant’s Perspective

 Order Halts Implementation of Dangerous Steps that Would Have Dismantled Safeguards at the Board of Immigration Appeals

 Washington, D.C. — The U.S. District Court for the District of Columbia issued an order late last night in Amica Center for Immigrant Rights et al. v.
-Executive Office for Immigration Review et al., blocking significant pieces of the Trump-Vance administration’s new policy that sought to eliminate meaningful appellate review before the Board of Immigration Appeals (BIA).
+Executive Office for Immigration Review et al., blocking significant pieces of the Trump-Vance administration's new policy that sought to eliminate meaningful appellate review before the Board of Immigration Appeals (BIA).
+Plaintiffs in the case include Amica Center for Immigrant Rights, Brooklyn Defender Services, Florence Immigrant & Refugee Rights Project, HIAS, and National Immigrant Justice Center.
+Democracy Forward, the American Immigration Council, and National Immigrant Justice Center represent the plaintiffs.

-The lawsuit and motion for preliminary relief challenge the February 6, 2026, Interim Final Rule (IFR), “Appellate Procedures for the Board of Immigration Appeals,” which was set to take effect today, March 9, 2026.
-The IFR would have imposed sweeping changes that would have eviscerated noncitizens’ right to appeal decisions in their immigration cases that have now been blocked, including:
+The lawsuit and motion for preliminary relief challenge an Interim Final Rule (IFR), "Appellate Procedures for the Board of Immigration Appeals," which was set to take effect immediately.
+The IFR would have imposed sweeping changes that would have eviscerated noncitizens' right to appeal decisions in their immigration cases.
+Those changes, now blocked, include: reducing the time to file most appeals from 30 days to 10 days; requiring summary dismissal of appeals unless a majority of permanent BIA members vote within 10 days to accept the case for review; and permitting dismissal decisions before transcripts are created or records are transmitted.

 "At a time when the due process rights of immigrants are under attack, this ruling prevents the BIA from reaching the point of near self-destruction," said Emilie Raber, Senior Attorney at the Amica Center for Immigrant Rights.
 "We hope that this decision is the first step of many steps in ensuring that immigration courts reach decisions based on the law rather than on pre-determined outcomes."

-“Today’s ruling preserves a vital avenue for judicial review in removal proceedings,” said Lucas Marquez, Director of Civil Rights & Law Reform at Brooklyn Defender Services, “And reminds government agencies to follow proper procedures when attempting to make sweeping changes to regulations.
+"Today's ruling preserves a vital avenue for judicial review in removal proceedings," said Lucas Marquez, Director of Civil Rights & Law Reform at Brooklyn Defender Services, "and reminds government agencies to follow proper procedures when attempting to make sweeping changes to regulations."

 "This ruling keeps in place a basic, yet critical, protection for immigrants facing removal: the ability to appeal their case," said Laura St. John, Legal Director at the Florence Immigrant & Refugee Rights Project.
 "As the administration continues to try to deport as many people as they can quickly and often without a fair day in court, it is critical for everyone to have the opportunity to file an appeal.
 Without this decision, countless immigrants with valid claims would have been hurriedly deported to dangerous conditions, forsaking due process for efficiency."